Police News and Police Reports on the Police

 Shearer said the officer never took him up on his offer to check his phone, but eventually the officer asked him to get out of the car, so he did.
 Shearer alleges the officer told him his eyes looked strange and asked if he was on anything.

-Eventually, the officer mentioned that he was parked in a handicap spot without a placard displayed.
 Shearer said he told the officer he had one in the car and offered to get it, but the officer refused, and again said he needed to be the one to search the car.
-Shearer said he knew his right and refused the search again, then, much to his shock, he was placed in cuffs and taken away.
+Shearer knew his rights and refused the search by the police.

 Houston PD brass defended themselves, contradicted former chief in coding scandal

-Houston – The Houston Police Department has finally released a cache of internal documents exposing the controversial practice of suspending thousands of criminal investigations, many involving serious offenses, due to staffing shortages.
+The Houston Police Department has finally released a cache of internal documents exposing the controversial practice of suspending thousands of criminal investigations, many involving serious offenses, due to staffing shortages.

 These records, obtained only after a lengthy public information request battle, include revealing internal communications leading up to a night social media post in which HPD admitted it had failed to investigate a significant number of sexual assault cases.